Filler

 This is an opinion piece.

-Every belly dancer I know is tired of the question, "Belly dance -- isn't that something like stripping?"
-This dance form, more correctly known as Oriental dance, was heavily promoted in the United States in the 1890's as part of the Midway Plaisance at the Columbia Exposition to titillate a society that was so sexually repressed they even put lace coverings over table legs for modesty.
+This dance form, more correctly known as Oriental dance in the region it comes from, was heavily promoted in the United States in the 1890's under the name of "belly dance" in connection with the Columbia Exposition in Chicago.
+The objective of using the term "belly dance" was to titillate a society that was so sexually repressed they even put lace coverings over table legs for modesty.
 The promoter, Sol Bloom, encouraged controversy because he knew it would stimulate ticket sales.
-In his autobiography, Bloom claims he was the first to call this art form "belly dance".
-The public was fascinated, and soon nearly every vaudeville and burlesque stage featured a sleazy "hoochy koochy" act that bore little resemblance to the real thing.
+In his autobiography, Bloom claims he was the first to call this art form "belly dance", though the dance was known by a similar name before that.
+The public was fascinated, and soon nearly every Vaudeville and burlesque stage featured a highly sexualized "hoochy koochy" act based on distortion that bore little resemblance to the real thing.

 That Double Standard